3 of the Best Mexican Border Towns to Visit

 A Tijuana sign under an archway at the California-Mexico border.
 Photo © Getty Images / f8grapher

-Given the scaremongering that has accompanied recent calls for The Wall to be built along the US-Mexico border, one might be forgiven for thinking that the towns south of that line must be no-go zones, with nothing to offer the traveler but villainy and violence.
-But the truth about Mexico's border towns is a more complicated beast.
+Given the recently sharpened appetite for a wall to be built along the US-Mexico border, one might be forgiven for thinking that every town south of that line is a no-go zone, with nothing to offer the traveler but danger.
+But opinions, however widely held, aren't facts.

 Mexico-California border towns